buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 #scopev4 ::ffff:0.0.0.0/96       14
 ~~~~~~~~~~

 The legacy IPv4 address range in the gai.conf file is "scopev4" and the prefix ::ffff:0.0.0.0/96 which has a higher precedence (35) in RFC 6724 than the ULA prefix of fc00::/7 (3).
 This results in legacy IPv4 being preferred over IPv6 ULA.
-While not inherently undesirable, the operational outcome when utilizing dual-stack with ULA is inconsistent and imparts unnecessary difficulty for both troubleshooting and creating the requisite baseline of the expected behavior which are both requirements for supportable production deployments.
+The result is that the operational outcome when utilizing dual-stack with ULA is inconsistent and imparts unnecessary difficulty for both troubleshooting and creating the requisite baseline of the expected behavior, which are both requirements for supportable production deployments.
 Depending on the host implementation, security baseline expectations can be inconsistent at best and haphazard at worst.

 As the gai.conf file, or an equivalent within a given operating system, is referenced it dictates the
 behavior of the getaddrinfo() or analogous process.
 More specifically, where getaddrinfo() or a comparable API is used, the sorting behavior should take into account both